isxuowo/mcwiki/Quantum-Battery.md

-The Quantum Battery is a special battery the wirelessly shares power across all other quantum batteries (that are on the same frequency). ie. when a Quantum battery receives power, a Quantum battery 10000 blocks away also receives that energy.
+The Quantum Battery is a special battery that wirelessly shares power across all other quantum batteries (that are on the same frequency). ie. when a Quantum battery receives power, a Quantum battery 10000 blocks away also receives that energy.
 This works over any distance and even across dimensions.

 There are currently 10 frequencies a Quantum battery can be set to.
 These can be toggled using a machine wrench.